k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 # LU Tables' Hierarchy and Linking Populations

 ## Table Population Links Overview
 An LU schema structure displays a hierarchical presentation of data relating to the LU's Root table.
-Parent-child links in LU tables are created via their **Table Population** objects:
+Parent-child links in the LU tables are created via their **Table Population** objects:
 * Each LU table can have one or several **Table Population** objects (that appear with a different background color underneath the table’s name).
 Each such object - except those of the LU's Root table - should be linked to a parent table via its [input arguments](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#table-populations-input-arguments).

 * Each **Table Population** object can be linked to a different parent LU table.